 Guidelines for Travel

 Travel authorization associated with research activities to be charged to G-, C- or RS- funds must conform to general CSULB policies and procedures for requesting authorization to travel to conduct official University business.

 Travel authorizations must be processed in the normal manner through the appropriate administrators within the employee's department as determined by the University’s identified delegation of signature authority.
 Individuals traveling on official University business are responsible for ensuring they have documented authorization in advance.
 Employees should review specific procedures with their management.

 Reimbursement for approved overnight travel within the continental United States (48 contiguous states) will be made based on actual documented expenses for transportation, lodging and business related expenses (e.g., supplies, copies, etc.).

 Related expenses must be ordinary, reasonable, not extravagant, and necessary.
 Travel expenses not directly related to official University business are not reimbursable.
 Actual expenses for meals and incidentals will be reimbursed up to a maximum daily limit.
 The daily limit is published in the CSULB procedures and will be reviewed and adjusted periodically.

 The University assumes no financial responsibility for expenditures incurred by individuals who fail to adhere to policy.

 Purchases may be made using the P-Card providing the item is not prohibited or restricted.
-Information on P-card requests, payment, restrictions and resources can be obtained at the following websites:
+Information on P-card requests, payment, restrictions and resources can be obtained from Purchasing.